ongres/stackgres/doc/content/en/04-administration-guide/02-connecting-to-the-cluster/_index.md

 title: Connecting to the Cluster
 weight: 2
 url: administration/cluster/connection
+aliases: [ /tutorial/complete-cluster/accessing-cluster ]
-description: This page contains details about how to connect on the StackGres cluster.
+description: This page contains details about how to connect to a StackGres cluster.
 ---

 This page contains details about how to connect on the StackGres cluster.